apache/mynewt-site/docs/modules/shell.md

 ## Description

+Shell processes console input one line at a time.
+Eggs can register handlers for their commands.
+Shell parses the input, matches it against the set of registered commands, and then calls the handler it finds.

-A few commands to the console interface are currently available in the shell - `tasks`, `log`, and `stat stat`.
+A few commands are currently available in the shell - `tasks`, `log`, and `stat stat`.
 A $ prompt sign will be coming soon!

 Create a sim target to check out these commands available in shell.